lagom/lagom.github.io/src/blog/lagom-1-4-0-M2.md

 ### Migrating from other versions

 The Lagom 1.4.x series is not focused on providing new, big features.
 Instead, it provides a collection of small improvements.
-We have included in the [change log](/changelog.html) a list of changes _exclusive_ to this release but that list is miss-leading:

- * If you are migrating into Lagom 1.4.0-M2 from 1.4.0-M1 you should have a look at the changes introduced in Lagom version 1.3.6, 1.3.7, 1.3.8 and some other improvements targeting Lagom 1.3.9.
+ * If you are migrating into Lagom 1.4.0-M2 from 1.4.0-M1 you should have a look at the release announcements for Lagom versions [1.3.6](/blog/lagom-1-3-6.html), [1.3.7](/blog/lagom-1-3-7.html), and [1.3.8](/blog/lagom-1-3-9.html).
 The migration guide to 1.4 ([java](/documentation/1.4.x/java/Migration14.html) or [scala](/documentation/1.4.x/scala/Migration14.html)) has also been improved, don't forget to review it.
- * If you are migrating into Lagom 1.4.0-M2 from a version in the Lagom 1.3.x series you should have a look at changes introduced in latest versions of the Lagom 1.3.x series and specially you should read the migration guide to 1.4 ([java](/documentation/1.4.x/java/Migration14.html) or [scala](/documentation/1.4.x/scala/Migration14.html)).
+ * If you are migrating into Lagom 1.4.0-M2 from a version in the Lagom 1.3.x series you should have a look at changes introduced in latest versions of the Lagom 1.3.x series and especially you should read the migration guide to 1.4 ([java](/documentation/1.4.x/java/Migration14.html) or [scala](/documentation/1.4.x/scala/Migration14.html)).

 ### Improvements

-Here's a few improvements only available since Lagom 1.4.0-M2 (for other improvements, please review the previous section and check the [change log](/changelog.html) depending on your migration path):

- * Akka-HTTP based Service Gateway.
-The embedded Service Gateway used in Development mode is now implemented using Akka-HTTP.
+ * The Akka-HTTP based Service Gateway [introduced in Lagom 1.3.7](/blog/lagom-1-3-7.html) is enabled by default.
 It is possible to switch back to the old, Netty-based implementation.
+Please [raise an issue](https://github.com/lagom/lagom/issues/new) to let us know if you need to do this.
+The Netty-based implementation will be removed in a future version of Lagom, but we want to fix any regressions first.
 Check out the [docs](/documentation/1.4.x/java/ServiceLocator.html#Default-gateway-implementation) for more details.
  * Service Locators may return many URIs.
-If you have implemented your own Service Locator you may use the new API so that a request for a service returns not one URI but many.
+If you have implemented your own Service Locator you may override the new `locateAll` methods so that a request for a service location returns not just one URI, but many.
 This was specifically included to connect to clustered services where the service SDK expects a collection of hosts and deals with the balancing internally (e.g. Cassandra or Kafka).
  * A new [`CircuitBreakersPanel`](https://github.com/lagom/lagom/issues/841) replaces the previously internal, now deprecated `CircuitBreakers`.
 This change is especially relevant for Service Locator implementors so they have access to the underlying API.
 A `CircuitBreakersPanel` instance holds all the Circuit Breakers for the current instance to connect to all the remote services.

 ### Community Contributions